 The Earth is slightly cracking by the order of Allah bringing out its fruits so man can enjoy them and continue to live, and without this cycle, all people will perish.
 Allah compares our creation to the creation of plant life since we are all created by the same Creator.

-Allah is telling us that this Qur’an is not worthless speech, but it’s something which produces beneficial results.
+Allah is telling us that this Qur’an is not worthless speech, but it’s something that produces beneficial results.
 As Allah SWT says

 “˹For˺ We will soon send upon you a weighty revelation.”Surah Al-Muzzammil